franklinxzhou/inference-notebook/Chapter 2.md

 In C&B $\S$ 6.3, **the Likelihood Principle** is introduced.
 If $\mathbf{x}$ and $\mathbf{y}$ are two sample points s.t. $\mathcal{L}(\theta\mid \mathbf{x})$ is proportional to $\mathcal{L}(\theta\mid \mathbf{y})$, that is, $\exists$ a constant $C(\mathbf{x}, \mathbf{y})$ s.t. $$\mathcal{L}(\theta\mid \mathbf{x}) = C(\mathbf{x}, \mathbf{y})\mathcal{L}(\theta\mid \mathbf{y})\qquad (\forall \theta)$$ then the conclusions drawn from $\mathbf{x}$ and $\mathbf{y}$ should be identical.

+See C&B $\S$ 6.3.2, for *Formal Likelihood Principle*, *Formal Sufficiency Principle*, and **Conditionality Principle** - in plain words, if one of two exp. is randomly chosen and the chosen exp. is done, yielding $\mathbf{x}$, the inference about $\theta$ should be made based only on the exp. performed.
+Also, *Birnbaum's Theorem*: The Formal Likelihood Principle $\Leftrightarrow$ The Formal Sufficiency Principle + The Conditionality Principle.
 ## 2.4 Sufficiency
 C&B Reference: $\S$ 6.2 The Sufficiency Principle **Def** Sufficient Statistic